switchupcb/copygen/examples/program/README.md

 ### Disclaimer

 Copygen uses a [GPLv3 License](../../README.md#license).
 An exception is provided for template and example files, which are licensed under the [MIT License](cli/generator/template/LICENSE.md).
 While this allows you to use the generator tool without restriction, **proprietary programmatic usage** of Copygen requires the purchase of a license exception.
 In order to purchase a license exception, please contact SwitchUpCB using the [Copygen License Exception Inquiry Form](https://switchupcb.com/copygen-license-exception/).
-For more information, please read [What Can I do?](../../README.md#what-can-i-do)
+For more information, read [What Can I do?](../../README.md#what-can-i-do)

 ## Standard